Skip to Content

 Research consistently shows that one approach significantly outperforms the other in accuracy, fairness, and business outcomes.
 So let's try and settle this debate once and for all.

-What are structured and unstructured interviews?
+What even are structured or unstructured interviews?

 Just before we get into the details and statistics of each method, let's quickly define exactly what we mean for each term for those who might be a little unsure.

-Unstructured interviews: the "conversation" approach
+Unstructured interviews: the conversation approach

 Unstructured interviews follow an unstructured format.
 They flow naturally from topic to topic, with questions varying based on candidate responses.
 Questions aren't planned in advance, each candidate gets asked different things, and the evaluation is based on the interviewer's overall impression.